 The Book of Job is not attacking other truth in scripture, but attacking people’s theorising and application of truth if it misrepresents God.

 However, they overestimated their grasp of truth, and misapplied the truth they knew.
 Proverbs states: "Do not despise the Lord’s discipline ... for the Lord reproves the one he loves" (Prov 3:11-12).
 Eliphaz alludes to this by saying, "How happy is the one who God reproves, therefore do not despise the discipline of the Almighty" (5:17).
 The problem is that this was not what has happening in the life of Job, so was not applicable.
-We, as the reader of the book, are given an insight into the test described in the encounter between God and Satan in the first two chapters.
-Neither Job nor his friends have this insight.
+Readers of the book are given an insight into the test described in the encounter between God and Satan in the first two chapters.
+Neither Job nor his friends had this insight.

 Job recognised that he was not sinless, but knew that his suffering was not caused by his sin.
 His friends gradually become more and more angry with him (22:5), and do Satan’s work of accusing him.
 They affirm Satan’s view that Job was serving God in order to receive his blessing.
 They start with gentle probing, moving to strong rebukes, and finally give an untrue catalogue of Job’s crimes (ch 22).
 They misjudge Job by making him fit into their understanding of theology.
 They paint a picture of a perfect world, which does not exist, in order to protect their theology.
 They ignore any exceptions to their theology.